Genetic Fact Sheets for Parents

 What happens when MMA+HCU is treated?

 Treatment may help some children but not others.
 Even with treatment, some babies and children may die.
-Others may have life-long learning problems or mental retardation.
+Others may have life-long learning problems or intellectual disabilities.
 Some children develop psychiatric disorders that are difficult to treat.

 What causes the enzyme to be absent or not working correctly?